 Please note that in order for the language to be listed in the menu, you have to have chosen it in the questionnaire settings.

 After selecting the language, you can start translating the content of the questionnaire in the translation tool.

-The column on the left shows the content of the survey in the default language.
+The column on the left shows the content of the survey in the main language.
 The column on the right contains the text fields where the translation should be written.

-In the example below, the default language of the survey is English, and on the right is the Finnish translation.
+In the example below, the main language of the survey is English, and on the right is the Finnish translation.